anti-bad/anti-bad.github.io/index.md

 ## About Anti-BAD Challenge

-The **Anti-BAD: Anti-Adversarial Post-Training Backdoor Defense Challenge for Large Language Models** is a competition designed to address the growing security concerns in the era of widespread LLM deployment.
+The **Anti-BAD Challenge: Anti-Backdoor Defense for Post-Trained Large Language Models** is a competition designed to address the growing security concerns in the era of widespread LLM deployment.

 ### Background